-This unit (or these units, as the case may be) involves developing, conducting, and reporting a substantial independent study of a psychological nature.
-Basically, it involves you doing some science and then telling people about it.
-Awesome!
+This unit ( concurrently with KHA457) involves developing, conducting, and reporting a substantial independent study of a psychological nature.

 |Unit name||Research Project B|

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.